david-abarca/vagrant/README.md

 ### Summary
 - Environment variables set
 - Ansible environment for provision (optional, check main.yml within vagrant env.)
+## Template Vagrants
+Fairly customizable with options to provision dynamic VMs and dynamic DNS update so there's no need to manually configure /etc/hosts.
+I do however strongly suggest to setup dnsmasq and get familiar with it instead.
 ## Inventory
 template-vb.local, 172.20.100.10, dnsmasq